by Robin Imbrogno, on Dec 2, 2021 2:37:56 PM

 Fully grasping Connecticut's labor and employment laws can be an arduous task.
 With a lot of federal and state overlap, it's the employer's responsibility to understand what's required of their organization.

 As a somewhat favorable state for the employee, labor laws are being created, altered or expanded upon quite frequently.
-So, although arduous, it's important to monitor guidance on legislation from authorities at the federal and state level.
+So, although difficult, it's important to monitor guidance on legislation from authorities at the federal and state level.

 If you are a Connecticut employer and need help complying with the labor laws of the state, a Connecticut HR consultant and payroll provider can help ensure that you are taking care of your workforce, while maintaining compliance, and improving productivity.